 In the default colors:

 Shows the emission used when calculating the GI.
 It is generated from the material information and can be fully customized by adding a custom meta pass.
-The checkered overlay shows the resolution of the emission texture that is passed into Enlighten.

 In the Indirect view mode, you can use a Lightmap Exposure control to help you assess HDRhigh dynamic range